 Absolutely without a doubt some of the most intelligent, incisive and informative analysis and discussion of Rock music on any podcast.
 For example, I cannot say enough about the fascinating discussion of Richard & Linda Thompson.
 The only problem w/the podcast is some dodgy production values interfering with the ability to follow the superb commentary from these gentlemen

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
 See how many people listen to The Curmudgeon Rock Report and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.